 PDV implementations SHOULD use established ZKP systems with proven security properties:

-Trusted Setup: Systems requiring trusted setup (e.g., Groth16) MUST use multi-party computation ceremonies to minimize trust assumptions
+Trusted Setup: Systems requiring trusted setup (e.g., Groth16) must use multi-party computation ceremonies to minimize trust assumptions

-Proof Verification: On-chain proof verification MUST use battle-tested verifier contracts
+Proof Verification: On-chain proof verification must use battle-tested verifier contracts

 Quantum Considerations: Current ZKP systems (based on elliptic curves) may be vulnerable to future quantum attacks.
-High-value, long-term proofs SHOULD consider QCV encryption as an additional layer
+High-value, long-term proofs should consider QCV encryption as an additional layer

 Quantum Computing Threats